aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inf2-arch.rst

 AWS Inf2 Architecture
 =====================

-In this page, we provide an architectural overview of the AWS Inf2 instances, and the corresponding Inferentia2 NeuronDevices that power them (Inferentia2 devices from here on).
+On this page we provide an architectural overview of the AWS Inf2 instances and the corresponding Inferentia2 NeuronDevices that power them (Inferentia2 devices from here on).

 Inf2 Architecture
 -----------------

 The EC2 Inf2 instance is powered by up to 12 :ref:`Inferentia2 devices <inferentia2-arch>`, and allows
-customers to choose between four instances sizes:
+customers to choose between four instance sizes:

 .. list-table::
     :widths: auto